vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## Regular eCommerce Payments

-Merchants can utilize vipps payment services for ecommerce payments at their online websites.
+Merchants can utilize Vipps payment services for ecommerce payments at their online websites.
 Vipps APIs can be integrated at merchant’s checkout page where Vipps can be represented as one of the payment methods for online purchases.